cmbant/CAMB/README.rst

 Description and installation
 =============================

-CAMB is a cosmology code for calculating cosmlogical observables, including CMB, lensing, source count and 21cm angular power spectra, matter power spectra, transfer functions and background evolution.
+CAMB is a cosmology code for calculating cosmological observables, including CMB, lensing, source count and 21cm angular power spectra, matter power spectra, transfer functions and background evolution.
 The code is in Python, with numerical code implemented in fast modern Fortran.